 There is a reverse strategy, called reversed razor and blade business model.
 Where instead, the company uses ancillary products/services, mostly sold for free, or at a very low cost for the customers.

 These ancillary products and services make the main product way more attractive, thus, enabling the company to raise the price of the main product, and stay competitive.

 Companies like Apple, follow this variation of the razor and blade business model, called reverse razor and blade where the core product (the iPhone) is sold at a wide premium, and the ancillary products/services (apps) are mostly free, or inexpensive.

 Apple and the reversed razor and blade business model

-In fact, Apple rather than decrease its prices overtime is actually uses the opposite strategy.
-In fact, the latest confirmation of this strategy comes from the iPhone X, which has even higher margin compared to the iPhone 8.
+In fact, Apple rather than decrease its prices over time actually uses the opposite strategy.
+In fact, the latest confirmation of this strategy comes from the iPhone X, which has an even higher margin compared to the iPhone 8.

 The iPhone X smartphone costs $357.50 to make and sells for $999, giving it a gross margin of 64 percent, according to TechInsights, a firm that tears down technology devices and analyzes the parts inside.
 The iPhone 8 sells for $699 and has a gross margin of 59 percent.